Richland Elementary School

 - Breakfast is served in the cafeteria 8:15-8:40 a.m.

-- Students in grades 3-5 are permitted to ride bikes to school, but must obtain a Bike Contract from the office prior to riding bikes to school.
+Students in grades 3-5 are permitted to ride bikes and scooters to school, but must obtain a Bike Contract from the office prior to riding bikes to school.
 Obey all safety rules and wear helmets.
 Students who violate rules of safety may lose the privilege of riding their bikes to school.

 - Use designated crosswalks at all times.